wgtechlabs/log-engine/README.md

 ## ✨ Key Features

-- **🔒 Automatic Data Redaction (NEW!)**: Built-in PII protection that automatically redacts sensitive information from logs - **the first logging library with security-first logging by default**.
+- **🔒 Advanced Data Redaction (Enhanced!)**: Built-in PII protection with **custom regex patterns**, **dynamic field management**, and **environment-based configuration** - the first logging library with comprehensive security-first logging by default.
+- **⚡ Custom Redaction Patterns**: Add your own regex patterns for advanced field detection and enterprise-specific data protection requirements.
+- **🎯 Dynamic Field Management**: Runtime configuration of sensitive fields with case-insensitive matching and partial field name detection.
+- **🛠️ Developer-Friendly API**: Advanced redaction methods including `testFieldRedaction()`, `withoutRedaction()`, and comprehensive configuration management.
+- **📊 Comprehensive TypeScript Support**: Full type definitions with 10+ interfaces covering all functionality for maximum developer experience and IDE support.
-- **Lightweight & Fast**: Minimal overhead with maximum performance - designed to enhance your application, not slow it down.
+- **🚀 Lightweight & Fast**: Minimal overhead with maximum performance - designed to enhance your application, not slow it down.
-- **No Learning Curve**: Dead simple API that you can master in seconds.
+- **📚 No Learning Curve**: Dead simple API that you can master in seconds.
 No extensive documentation, complex configurations, or setup required - Log Engine works instantly.
-- **Colorized Console Output**: Beautiful ANSI color-coded log levels with intelligent terminal formatting - instantly identify message severity at a glance with color-coded output.
+- **🌈 Colorized Console Output**: Beautiful ANSI color-coded log levels with intelligent terminal formatting - instantly identify message severity at a glance with color-coded output.
-- **Multiple Log Modes**: Support for DEBUG, INFO, WARN, ERROR, SILENT, OFF, and special LOG levels with smart filtering - just set your mode and let it handle the rest.
+- **🎛️ Multiple Log Modes**: Support for DEBUG, INFO, WARN, ERROR, SILENT, OFF, and special LOG levels with smart filtering - just set your mode and let it handle the rest.
-- **Auto-Configuration**: Intelligent environment-based setup using NODE_ENV variables.
+- **⚙️ Auto-Configuration**: Intelligent environment-based setup using NODE_ENV variables.
 No config files, initialization scripts, or manual setup - Log Engine works perfectly out of the box.
-- **Enhanced Formatting**: Structured log entries with dual timestamps (ISO + human-readable) and colored level indicators for maximum readability.
+- **✨ Enhanced Formatting**: Structured log entries with dual timestamps (ISO + human-readable) and colored level indicators for maximum readability.
-- **TypeScript Ready**: Full TypeScript support with comprehensive type definitions for a seamless development experience.
-- **Zero Dependencies**: No external dependencies for maximum compatibility and security - keeps your bundle clean and your project simple.
+- **🔗 Zero Dependencies**: No external dependencies for maximum compatibility and security - keeps your bundle clean and your project simple.
-- **Easy Integration**: Simple API that works seamlessly with existing Node.js applications.
+- **🔌 Easy Integration**: Simple API that works seamlessly with existing Node.js applications.
 Just `import` and start logging - no middleware, plugins, or configuration required.

 ## 🤔 How It Works
 <!-- markdownlint-disable MD051 -->